bitburner-official/bitburner-src/src/Documentation/doc/advanced/faction_list.md

 ### Megacorporations

+If you install a backdoor on a company's server, the required reputation of that company faction is reduced by 25%.

 | Faction Name                | Requirements                                                                                          |
 | --------------------------- | ----------------------------------------------------------------------------------------------------- |
 | ECorp                       | \* Have 400k reputation with the Corporation                                                          |